nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     5. Other incorrect find address commands to try:
         * `find`
         * `find a/` (where name keyword is blank)
-        * `find a/XXX p/` (where XXX is any address keyword, and p/ is any other valid prefix in Wedlinker)
+        * `find a/XXX p/` (where XXX is any address keyword, and p/ is any other valid prefix in WedLinker)

        Expected: `Person` list remains unchanged.
 System displays error describing source of problem with the command.